mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/13-generics/index.md

 //     ^?
 ```

 In this example, we have told TypeScript a lie by saying `window` is a `number` (but it is not...).
-Now, TypeScript will fail to catch errors that it is suppose to be catching!
+Now, TypeScript will fail to catch errors that it is suppose to be catching